 Why did you choose the University of New Hampshire?

 UNH has a strong reputation of offering adaptable graduate business programs that help young leaders gain the confidence and knowledge required to be successful as business professionals.
 The faculty is incredible, too.
-I’m learning from the best.
+I learned from the best.

 What do you hope to do with your MBA?

 My long-term goal is to transfer my new business skills as well as my experience acquired at sea to a project management position.
-I’m particularly interested in Defense: Lockheed Martin, BAE Systems, etc. The challenge of executing a plan, as well as the feeling of accomplishment when I complete a project with my team, is unmatched.
-I am confident the skills I’m acquiring in the MBA will help be a more effective leader after graduation.
+I’m particularly interested in Defense: Lockheed Martin, BAE Systems, etc. The challenge of executing a plan, as well as the feeling of accomplishment when I completed a project with my team, is unmatched.
+I am confident the skills I’ve acquired in the MBA will help be a more effective leader.

 Tell us about your experience in the program thus far?

-The program has been outstanding.
+The program was outstanding.
 For me, working individually is much easier, but this program forces you to come at your problems as a group so that you can learn from your peers, all of whom have multiple experiences, opinions, and work styles.
 Coming from a non-business background myself, the courses were very challenging—in a good way—but the faculty has done an exceptional job organizing and delivering the curriculum.
-I’ve learned more in the last few months I have over many years.
+I learned more in those last few months I have over many years.